Additional ResourcesCanadian Nutrient File, 2010

 Dole Food Company.

-Charts for children's serving size information and calories, as well as dietary fiber, vitamin A, vitamin C, potassium and folate content for over 100 fruits and vegetables commonly found in U.S. supermarkets.
+A chart with information about dietary fiber, vitamin A, vitamin C, potassium and folate content for over 100 fruits and vegetables commonly found in U.S. supermarkets.

 Live Well: Your Guide to Nutrient-Rich Eating